kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 </video>
 All Together is an event planning app that aims to assist hosts in all the important aspects of event planning in one centralized place.
 It focuses on:

-1. Creating a To Do list
+1. Creating a To-Do list
 2. Delegating tasks or items via sign up list
-3. Communicating with Guests
+3. Communicating with guests
 4. Keeping track of your events and guests

 <button type="button" onClick="window.open('https://marvelapp.com/1g627f3')" alt="All Together prototype on Marvel">View the prototype in Marvel!</button>